jacobcantwell/amazon-lightsail-minecraft/README.md

 * Identify your static IP with a unique name, e.g. minecraft-java-static-ip-v1
 * Select `Create`
 * Under Attach to an instance, select the name of your new Windows Server instance
+* Record the static ip address for the connection step below

 ## Connect to an Amazon Lightsail Instance

 Lightsail offers a 1-click secure connection to your instance's terminal right from your browser, supporting SSH access for Linux/Unix-based instances and RDP access for Windows-based instances.
 To use 1-click connections, launch your instance management screens, click Connect using SSH or Connect using RDP, and a new browser window opens and automatically connects to your instance.

+### Microsoft Remote Desktop

+Gather connection details for your Amazon Lightsail instance.

+* In the Amazon Lightsail management console, open your new Windows Server instance
+* Under the Connect tab, record the details:
+  * Connect to static ip address, e.g. ##.##.###.###
+  * User name, e.g. Administrator
+  * Select `Show default password`, copy the default password from the popup

+Enter the connection details in your Microsoft Remote Desktop application.

+* Microsoft Remote Desktop
+* Select `Add PC`
+* For the PC name, enter the static IP address from the the Amazon Lightsale management console for your Windows server
+* Enter a friendly name, e.g. minecraft-java-v1
+* Select `Connect to an admin session`
+* Select `Save`

+Initate the remote desktop connection

+* Open (double click) the remote desktop connection
+* Enter the Username
+* Enter the Password
+* Select `Continue`

+The Windows Server 2019 desktop should open.

 ## Setup a Minecraft: Java Edition Server

+### Internet Explorer Browser Security

+*We strongly recommend you consult your network administrator before performing the any security related steps.
+Making such configuration changes without consulting administrator may put your organization in a risk.*

+Microsoft disables file downloads by default in some versions of Internet Explorer as part of its security policy.
+To allow file downloads in Internet Explorer, follow these steps:

+* Open `Internet Explorer`.
+* From the `Tools` menu, select `Internet Options`.
+* In the `Internet Options` dialog box, click the `Security` tab.
+* Click `Custom Level`.
+* In the `Security Settings` dialog box, scroll to the `Downloads` section.
+* Under `File download`, select `Enable`, and then click `OK`.
+* In the confirmation dialog box, click `Yes`.
+* Click `OK` > `Apply` > `OK`.

+You can now download files.

 ### Install Java 17 LTS